I Met a Girl Once. She Said She Loved Mountains

 “Turkey, Cyprus, and now here” I replied, adding the misadventures and impulses.

 “How about we wander for a bit and watch the moon rise over The Acropolis?”
-I offered.
+I suggested.

 Agreed.

 “No this is good.
-This is what I want to be doing” she replied, disarmingly.
+This is what I want to be doing” she replied.

 If it wasn’t those exact words, it was close to that.
-And it felt just a touch personal.
-I melted a little on the inside.
+It felt a touch personal.
+And disarming.

-“But I could do with a coffee” she added.
+“But I could do with a coffee and snack” she added.

 She hadn’t.